Dr HANX Dispatch: What The Heck Is Honeymoon Cystitis?

 After the menopause (when periods stop), hormone levels including oestrogen change, meaning it may be even more difficult to pass urine immediately after sex.
 Fluctuating levels of oestrogen can also contribute to structural changes of the vagina, bladder and urinary tract, often causing thinning of their walls and dryness.
 These all contribute to making infections more likely, hence why “honeymoon cystitis” is common in women and people with vaginas who are over 50 years old.

-What’s more, straight after sex is often a very intimate time, and many people don’t want to rush off to the loo!
+What’s more, straight after sex is often a very intimate time, and many people don’t want to destroy the post-coital haze by leaping up and off to the loo!
 However, to ensure urine does not remain in the bladder, and therefore increasing the risk of infection, it’s advisable to not wait too long before peeing after sex.

 What if my cystitis doesn’t stop after sex and I have tried the preventative measures above?